ViperZeroOne/ViperCraft/README.txt

 features.
 Features that are on the drawing board, or not yet functional, will not appear in this list.

-- New food items
+- Several new edible food items
-- A new tool set made from NetherBrick and Blaze Rods
+- A new tool set made from Nether Brick and Blaze Rods
-- A new tool (rock hammer) to be used in crafting
+- A new tool (rock hammer) to be used in crafting recipes
-- Visual jars for storing 10 food items (cracker / cookie)
+- Glass jars with visuals for storing cookies & crackers
+- A new ore block called Velorean
+- Dust and Ingot versions of the Velorean ore
+- A First Aid Kit that will restore 5 hearts
+- A Dairy Churn block, currently only a visual object

 --------------------------------------------------------------